gcrsef-gang/national-carbon-data/README.md

-# national-carbon-data
+# national-transports-carbon-emissions-data
-Repository of estimated Co2 emissions by census tract within the U.S.
+Repository of estimated travel-related Co2 emissions by census tract within the U.S.

+Uses the 2009 and 2017 National Household Travel Survey.